hpcleuven/VscDocumentation/source/antwerp/uantwerp_intel_toolchains.rst

 UAntwerp Intel toolchains
 =========================

-From version 2017a on of the Intel toolchains, the setup on the UAntwerp is different from the one on some other VSC clusters:
+From version 2017a until 2020a of the Intel toolchains, the setup on the UAntwerp was different from the one on some other VSC clusters:

 -  A full install of all Intel tools for which we have a license at UAntwerp has been performed in a single directory tree as intended by